renatoathaydes/dartle/README.md

 This allows the task to run in parallel with other tasks on different `Isolate`s (potentially on different CPU cores).

+> Notice that because the task may run on an `Isolate`, it must not depend on any global state.
+The function will not _see_ changes made from the main `Isolate` or any other.

 If that's not important, a lambda can be used, but in such case the task's name must be provided explicitly (because lambdas have no name):